isaacdchan/MLND-Capstone-Submission/README.md

 ## Getting Started

-The pdf's included in this repor are my initial project proposal and a report describing my methodology and results. screen_label.py is the final classifier script that uses functions stored in the utils.py file cluster_bfmatch.py, cluster_finder_single.py, kp_generator.py, utils.py are all scripts for the computer vision based benchmark model I created
+The .PDF's included in this repor are my initial project proposal and a report describing my methodology and results. screen_label.py is the final classifier script that uses functions stored in the utils.py file cluster_bfmatch.py, cluster_finder_single.py, kp_generator.py, utils.py are all scripts for the computer vision based benchmark model I created
 The images folder contains the testing images I used to test accuracy and tweak screen_label.py.
 It also contains a dictionary of template images used by the benchmark model